Brian Tarquin: Equipment

 Tarquin has been noted in using analog technology recording guitar amplifiers with microphones as Beyerdynamics M160 Ribbon, Royer R101 and a SE RT1-Ribbon Tube Microphone.
 Also using Rupert Neve 5043 Duo Compressor/Limiter on the guitar tracks.
 He also endorses Chris Yetter's Audio Scape 76A Compressor & Audio Scape 6386 EDITION V-COMP MU.

+Don Felder and Brian backstage at Styx in 2025.

 Personal life

 Tarquin was married in Edinburgh, Scotland in 2000 to Melissa Demafeliz; the marriage ended in 2022 due to divorce.
 He has 3 children: Liam Tarquin, Brianna Katherine and Bridget Bette.
 Tarquin is a devoted Roman Catholic and has donated to various Catholic causes.
 He is an avid classic movie collector and motorcycle enthusiast.
 Upon graduation of high school, he won honor awards for Ceramics and English.
 Tarquin has made several of his own guitars and used them on recordings through the years.
 He was close to his maternal grandmother Katherine Pema, an immigrant from Albania.
 Katherine helped raise him and lived with the family on and off for the first 18 years of his life.
 He has resided in Studio City, CA., New York and Cape Canaveral, FL.